Pages

 Years later, another twist of fate became connected with July 4. when it became the same date that three U.S. Presidents, John Adams, Thomas Jefferson and James Monroe died on — two in the same year.

 Not only did Jefferson (83) and Adams (90) die in 1825 on July 4, but this date also marked the 50th anniversary of the Declaration of Independence.
-Now, that was really an very odd coincidence.
+Now, that was really a very odd coincidence.

 While both men had been ill.
 Adams was thought to be in better health until a few months before.
 Whereas, Jefferson had been ill for several months.
 He's also said to have refused a dose of laudanum (a painkiller of opium and high-proof alcohol) the night before he died.
 Jefferson died shortly after noon in Monticello, VA.
 Several hours later Adams died in Quincy, MA.
 The nation’s second and third presidents were friends; however news did not travel fast back then, so they were unaware of each other’s passing.